grdnrio/pwx-deploy/kubernetes/README.md

 `terraform plan`

 5. Run the deployment
-`terraform apply -auto-approve`
+`terraform apply --auto-approve`

 ## Environment
 - you can ssh between machines using the hosts in the hosts file `/etc/hosts`.
 - kube config is set on the masters, no sudo required
 - storkctl is setup on the masters
-- there's a repo of manifests pulled onto each master
+- there's a repo of demo app manifests pulled onto each master